-Material: Titanium 6-aluminium 4-vanadium alloy per ASTM F136 with titanium bead and powder coating
+Material: Titanium 6-aluminium 4-vanadium alloy per ASTM F136 with titanium bead and powder coating per ASTM F1580

 The WorldTM Acetabular Cup is hemispherical with an external titanium bead and powder coating and internal locking features for engaging the WorldTM Acetabular Liner.
 The cup is available in 3-hole variant to allow use of supplemental bone screws if required.
 The cup has a threaded apical hole for insertion.
-The cup is intended for use without bone cement only.
+The cup is intended for use without bone cement and is intended for uncemented, press-fit fixation.